 To save multiple color variations as a group, select them in the Color Guide panel and click the Save Color Group To Swatches Panel button .

 To name the new group, select the group in the Swatches panel and choose Color Group Options from the panel menu.

-To upload your color group swatch to the Kuler website, select it and choose Window > Extensions > Kuler.
-In the Kuler dialog box, click Upload .
-You must register with Kuler before you can upload swatches.
+To upload your color group swatch to the Adobe Color CC website, select it and choose Window > Adobe Color Themes.
+In the panel, click Upload .
+You must sign in using your Adobe ID to upload swatches.

 To color your artwork with a color from the color group, select your artwork and click any color in the Color Guide panel.